google/paxml/README.md

 pip install --no-deps -r paxml/paxml/pip_package/requirements.txt
 ```

-For installing the dev version from github, and for the ease of editing code:
+For installing the dev version from GitHub, and for the ease of editing code:

 ```bash
 # install the dev version of praxis first